nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

       \FloatBarrier

-5. The :term:`Windows Explorer` will automatically open to the default save location of :term:`pcap.zip`.
+5. The Windows Explorer will automatically open to the default save location of pcap.zip.

    .. raw:: latex

       \FloatBarrier

    .. figure:: img/network_0014.jpg
-      :alt: Default :term:`pcap.zip` path in explorer
+      :alt: Default pcap.zip path in explorer
       :align: center
       :width: 500

-      Default :term:`pcap.zip` path in explorer
+      Default pcap.zip path in explorer

    .. raw:: latex

       \FloatBarrier

-6. To decompress the :term:`pcap.zip`` file, you can use a program like :term:`7-zip`.
+6. To decompress the pcap.zip` file, you can use a program like 7-zip.
 The extraction can take some time, especially if the pcap files are large.

    .. raw:: latex

       \FloatBarrier

    .. figure:: img/network_0015.jpg
-      :alt: Extracting :term:`pcap.zip` file using :term:`7-zip`
+      :alt: Extracting pcap.zip file using 7-zip
       :align: center
       :width: 500

-      Extracting :term:`pcap.zip` file using :term:`7-zip`
+      Extracting pcap.zip file using 7-zip

    .. raw:: latex